Cerebral Palsy Prevention

 Is Cerebral Palsy Preventable?

 The most common causes of cerebral palsy include physical injuries and viral infections.
-For instance, infant meningitis is a dangerous infection which can inflame a baby’s brain tissue and cause cerebral palsy.
-On the other hand, physicians can cause physical injury to the child’s head, neck and shoulders during delivery with the use of tools such as forceps or methods like vacuum extraction.
+For instance, infant meningitis is a dangerous infection that can inflame a baby’s brain tissue and cause cerebral palsy.
+On the other hand, physicians can cause physical injury to the child’s head, neck, and shoulders during delivery with the use of tools such as forceps or methods like vacuum extraction.

 The best way to prevent cerebral palsy is with quality medical care during pregnancy.
 Quality care can identify issues that can lead to bacterial or viral infections.
-Experienced doctors also do not need extraction tools such as forceps during delivery in most cases.
+In most cases, experienced doctors also do not need extraction tools such as forceps during delivery.
 Improper use of extraction tools can cause lasting damage to the infant’s brain.

 Care to Prevent Cerebral Palsy